 If you need a mortgage, there are aditional costs -to the above mentioned – as there are mortage costs, opening fees with the bank (depending on the bank) and valuation costs.

 Since 2019 notary fees, landregistry fees and stamp duty taxes of the mortgage is paid by the bank!

 Building permit: Licencia de obra.

 The municipal authorities issue this document if you are building or renovating on a building plot zoned for development (Urbano.)
-If the plot is not in a zoned development, i.e. terreno rustico, a planning application or a change of use must be approved by the provincial authorities, the Junta de Andalucía.
+If the plot is situated in rustic land you are not allowed to build!

 Please note: planning applications are valid for a fixed period with a start and completion date!
 A planning application which expires, will not be automatically renewed or extended.
 This depends on the current building standards and laws.

 Unfortunately, a lot of innocent and gullible customers still have the wool pulled over their eyes as far as building permits are concerned.
 It is important to make sure that all legal documents are present and in order.
 It is not always easy to check this and this is therefore best done by your own attorney.
 You should definitely not rely on the promoter’s or seller’s attorneys to do this for you!